Tomb effigy: Romanesque (France)

 Tomb effigy of Jean d'Aluye (foreground), French, 13th century.
 Originally in the Abbey of La Clarté-Dieu in Northern France, now in the Cloisters, New York.

 The earliest medieval examples are German; the style was significantly developed by French sculptors during the Romanesque style between c.
 1080 and c.
 1160.
 By the 12th century, German, Dutch, Belgian, Spanish effigies largely followed the forms and iconography of the French models and had begun to adapt elements of the emerging Gothic style.

 Romanesque effigies were typically carved from white marble or alabaster, and depict the deceased's body and face as they appeared in life, with no marks of illness or death.
 The faces are idealised rather than accurate portrayals and often show the deceased much younger than they had been at death.
-The effigies are always recumbent—as if dead, and by the 14th century with hands clasped in prayer.
-The most common material is carvings on marble, alabaster or wood, with some examples cast in bronze or brass.
+The effigies are always recumbent—as if dead- and, by the 14th century, with hands clasped in prayer.
+The most common material is carved marble, alabaster, or wood, with some examples cast in bronze or brass.
 The faces and hands of the few surviving wooden effigies are made from wax or plaster.
 The effigies were usually polychromed to simulate life, but in most cases, the paint has long since worn away.

 The first secular examples appeared in the 12th century following the establishment of the knightly class.
 These tombs were usually placed on flat marble slabs supported by tomb-style chests (also known as tumba) decorated with heraldry and architectural detailing.
 The earliest examples showing armour date from the 1240s, with the most numerous surviving examples in England.
-The two most common poses from these English types are knights pulling out their sword or lying cross-legged; particularly English motifs although there are some Polish and French examples.
+The two most common poses in these English types are knights pulling out their sword or lying cross-legged; these are particularly English motifs, although there are some Polish and French examples.

 While the Romanesque and Gothic tombs were produced in great numbers —especially in France and England— it is estimated that over half were destroyed during the iconoclasm in the early modern period, and more again during the French Revolution.
 The majority of English churches were not subject to such destruction.

 Effigies in the Church of St John the Baptist, Tideswell, Derbyshire, England.
 12th and 13th centuries.

 Effigy of Berengaria of Navarre (d.
 1230), Queen of England as the wife of Richard the Lionheart.
 L'Épau Abbey, Le Mans, France.

 Tomb of Ozanne, 13th century.
 Crypte Saint-Paul, Jouarre Abbey, France.